mukeshslg/uiTestPOMFramework/README.md

 # uiTestPOMFramework
 Test framework using POM in selenium with java
-POI for excel operation
+POI for excel operation, IDE: Eclipse ,java:1.8
-#IDE: Eclipse